omnistrate/ctl/mkdocs/docs/omnistrate-ctl_subscription_list.md

 ## omnistrate-ctl subscription list

-List customer subscriptions to your services
+List Customer Subscriptions to your services

 ### Synopsis